Battle of Cape Passaro: Aftermath

 On 26 December Great Britain declared war on Spain, France did the same soon after on 9 January the following year.
 In spite of the unfavourable turn of events, Alberoni was even more unwilling than at first to accept the terms dictated by the Quadruple alliance.
 To reverse the course of the war, Alberoni began to collect armaments and shipping at Cádiz and Corunna for an expedition to Britain itself.
 He sought alliance with King Charles XII of Sweden, he obtained the support of the Jacobite pretender, James Francis Edward Stuart.
 His plan was an invasion of the western England by 5,000 men under British turncoat James Butler, 2nd Duke of Ormonde.
 To deter Swedish involvement, Britain dispatched a squadron of ten ships of the line led by John Norris to the Baltic.
 The Swedish ships remained at their ports, and no naval action took place.
 Moreover, on 11 December Charles XII was killed by a cannonball at the Siege of Fredriksten, and Spain was deprived of its only potential ally.
-Alberoni decided to continue the project and entrusted the command of the fleet destined to England to Baltasar de Guevara.
+Alberoni decided to continue the project and entrusted the command of the fleet destined to England to de Guevara.
 Off Cape Finisterre the expedition was dispersed in a long and violent storm which sank several ships and scattered the fleet.
 Three frigates and five transports with troops reached Scotland and disembarked about 400 men, but they were soon defeated at the Battle of Glenshiel.